 Over 8.2 million employees in the UK feel they’ve been discriminated against on the grounds of their gender.
 That’s according to our new survey which polled 2,000 employees in the UK on the topic.

 At SME Loans we are continually conducting research into what startups and small businesses can do to become better workplaces.
-Gender discrimination, in its many forms, remains a huge issue for employees across the country, as evidenced in our most recent survey.
+Gender discrimination, in its many forms, remains a huge issue for employees across the country in many businesses, as evidenced in our most recent survey.

 A significant 26% of all workers polled felt they had previously been discriminated against on the grounds of their gender at work.
 What’s more, in an unexpected turn the survey revealed that more men feel as though they’ve been victim to gender discrimination than women.

 The British workforce tell us their individual experiences of direct and indirect discrimination, harassment and victimisation.

 What Types of Discrimination Are These People Experiencing?